oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 	* `email` - The email address used by Oracle to send notifications regarding databases and infrastructure.
 * `data_storage_size_in_tbs` - Size, in terabytes, of the DATA disk group.
 * `db_node_storage_size_in_gbs` - The local node storage allocated in GBs.
+* `db_server_version` - The software version of the database servers (dom0) in the cloud Exadata infrastructure.
+Example: 20.1.15
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-friendly name for the cloud Exadata infrastructure resource.
 The name does not need to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`